yunhsincynthiachen/Lab1/readme.md

 ### Details

-You should have the following classes at a minimum (more recommended (mo classes, mo money)):
+You should have the following class at a minimum (potentially more):

 - MainActivity, subclass of Activity
-- GroceriesAdapter, subclass of ArrayAdapter

 For information about implementing an AlertDialog, see here: http://www.tutorialspoint.com/android/android_alert_dialoges.htm.
 Specifically, see the section of modified code of MainActivity.java.
 The contents of the function named *open* will be most useful.

-For more information on ArrayAdapters, see here: https://github.com/codepath/android_guides/wiki/Using-an-ArrayAdapter-with-ListView#using-a-custom-arrayadapter.
-Read the section called "Using a Custom ArrayAdapter" up to but not including "Populating Data into ListView".
-Using a class to represent a grocery item is not required (but recommended, and probably necessary if you do stretch goal #2).
-Therefore, if you don't use a custom data class, it should read *extends ArrayAdapter*, but otherwise is very similar.
+For more information about implementing an ArrayAdapter, see here: https://github.com/codepath/android_guides/wiki/Using-an-ArrayAdapter-with-ListView#using-a-basic-arrayadapter.
+Only the "Using a Basic ArrayAdapter" section is relevant.

 Please, **please** email us if you have questions at any time.